Meeks Bay Ecosystem Restoration (Planning & Design)

 Hydrologic Process & Geomorphic Feature Restoration

-The Meeks Bay restoration project involves the planning for the future of the marina, as well as restoration of the Meeks Creek lagoon.
-The shallow warm waters create a breeding ground for Aquatic Invasive Species.
+The Meeks Bay restoration project involves the planning for the future of the marina, and restoration of the Meeks Creek lagoon.
+The shallow warm waters of the marina create a breeding ground for Aquatic Invasive Species.
 The desired condition is to restore the lagoon to a natural condition while providing a recreation experience which is lighter on the landscape.
-In addition to current camping and day use recreation opportunities, the desired condition may include facilities and accommodations for motorized and non-motorized boating in Meeks Bay and upgrades to facilities.
+In addition, the project includes upgrades to current camping and day use recreation facilities and opportunities.
 Phase 1 (planning & design) est. $2 million; Phase 2 (implementation and Hwy 89 bridge replacement) est. $11 million.

 Targeted Performance Measure